 Deer Creek Hot Springs

 Also called Bigelow Hot Springs, this pool is nestled along the edge of the McKenzie River.
-It’s more warm than hot, but it’s a perfect pool to relax and watch the river flow by even on a hot day.
-There’s no fee, and it’s a short easy hike to access, but is small enough that it can get crowded on a busy day.
+It’s more warm than hot, but it’s a perfect pool to relax and watch the river flow by even on a more humid summer day.
+There’s no fee and it’s a short easy hike to access, but keep in mind that its small size means it can get crowded on a busy day.